mukhtar-github/react-advanced/README.md

 We use useRef for targeting *DOM elements*, and inturn allows us to setup *uncontrolled inputs*.
 In the case of our hanle submit function (onSubmit()), we can either place it in the form element or in the button element.

-We're going to use the assigned useRef as a ref attribute inside the input element.
+We're going to use the assigned useRef container (refContainer) as a ref attribute inside the input element.

 ### useRef Corresponding Projects